 Criteria for reviewing and ranking projects were established in the final rule for administering the National Coastal Wetlands Conservation Grant Program (67 FR 48264; 50 CFR 84).
 Attachment A to this announcement clarifies select ranking criteria in 50 CFR 84.32 and answers general program questions.
-A brief summary of the 13 ranking criteria follows:
+A brief summary of each ranking criterion is given below.
+The questions that follow each criterion are intended to prompt applicants to explain and provide supporting information explaining how the proposed project addresses each criterion.

 - 1. Wetlands conservation.
-Will the project reverse coastal wetland loss or habitat degradation in decreasing or stable coastal wetland types? - 2.
+How will the project reverse coastal wetland loss or habitat degradation in decreasing or stable coastal wetland types? - 2.
 Maritime forests on coastal barriers.
-Will the application significantly benefit maritime forests on coastal barriers? - 3.
+How will the application significantly benefit maritime forests on coastal barriers? - 3.
 Long-term conservation.
-Will the project ensure long-term conservation of coastal wetland functions?
+How will the project ensure long-term conservation of coastal wetland functions?
 The project must provide at least 20 years of conservation benefits to be eligible. - 4.
 Coastal watershed management.
-Will the completed project help accomplish the natural resource goals and objectives of one or more formal, ongoing coastal watershed management plan or effort? - 5.
+How will the completed project help accomplish the natural resource goals and objectives of one or more formal, ongoing coastal watershed management plan or effort? - 5.
 Conservation of threatened and endangered species.
-Will the project benefit any federally listed endangered or threatened species, species proposed for Federal listing, recently delisted species or designated or proposed critical habitat in coastal wetlands?
-Will it benefit State-listed species? - 6.
+How will the project benefit any Federally listed endangered or threatened species, species proposed for Federal listing, recently delisted species or designated or proposed critical habitat in coastal wetlands?
+Describe any expected benefits to State-listed species. - 6.
 Benefits to fish.
-Will the project provide, restore or enhance important fisheries habitat? - 7.
+How will the project provide, restore or enhance important fisheries habitat? - 7.
 Benefits to coastal-dependent or migratory birds.
-Will the project provide, restore, or enhance important habitat for coastal-dependent or migratory birds? - 8.
+How will the project provide, restore, or enhance important habitat for coastal-dependent or migratory birds? - 8.
 Prevent or reduce contamination.
-Will the project prevent or reduce input of contaminants to the coastal wetlands and associated coastal waters that are already contaminated? - 9.
+How will the project prevent or reduce input of contaminants, or remove existing contaminants from the coastal wetlands and associated coastal waters? - 9.
 Catalyst for future conservation.
-Will the project leverage other ongoing coastal wetlands conservation efforts in an area or provide additional impetus for conservation? - 10.
+How will the project leverage other ongoing coastal wetlands conservation efforts in an area or provide additional impetus for conservation? - 10.
 Partners in conservation.
-Will the project receive financial support, including in-kind match, from private, local or other Federal interests? - 11.
+Will the project receive financial support from partners, including in-kind match, from private, local or other Federal interests? - 11.
 Federal share reduced.
 Does the application significantly reduce the Federal share by providing more than the required match amount?
-(Cash above the required match and The Department of Defense Readiness and Environmental Protection Integration Program (REPI) funds apply.) - 12.
+(Includes only cash above the minimum required match and REPI funds contributed as cash.) - 12.
 Education/outreach program or wildlife-oriented recreation.
-Is the project designed to increase environmental awareness and develop support for coastal wetlands conservation? - Does it provide recreational opportunities that are consistent with the conservation goals of the site? - 13.
+How is the proposed project expected to increase environmental awareness and develop support for coastal wetlands conservation?
+Does it provide recreational opportunities that are consistent with the conservation goals of the site? - 13.
 Other factors.
-Do any other factors, not covered in the previous criteria, make this project or site particularly unique and valuable?
+Please summarize how any other factors not covered in the previous criteria make this proposed project or site particularly unique and valuable.

-- Describe how the proposed project addresses climate change concerns, how it will be affected by climate change impacts, and include references to any relevant plans and models. - Provide any information regarding how the proposed project supports the 50 State Report for the America's Great Outdoors Initiative and/or the Department of the Interior River Initiative.
+- Describe how the proposed project addresses climate change concerns, how it will be affected by climate change impacts, and include references to any relevant plans and models. - Provide any information regarding how the proposed project supports the Department of the Interior's America's Great Outdoors Initiative and/or the River Initiative.